 While some product stewardship schemes may have achieved desirable recovery rates for end-of-use items without incentivisation beyond 'doing the right thing', this is not the case across all product categories.
 Schemes that provide little incentive for consumers to return items to away-from-home collection points generally result in poor recovery rates.
-A model to consider is the container deposit scheme (CDS), providing a refund for the return of these items.
+A model to consider is the container deposit scheme (CDS), which provides a refund for the return of these items.
 By offering a financial incentive for returning containers, CDS encourages individuals to recycle.
-People will participate in collection efforts if there's a tangible reward such as a monetary incentive for each container returned.
+People will participate in collection efforts if there is a tangible reward such as a monetary incentive for each container returned.

-12 https://www.nwric.com.au/download/1149/?tmstv=1679277906
+&lt;sup>13 NWRIC, submission to the ACCC lithium-ion batteries issues paper, March 2023, www.nwric.com.au/download/1149/?tmstv=1679277906.